Robert Joseph Dwyer: Bishop of Reno

 Dwyer was appointed the second bishop of Reno on May 19, 1952, by Pope Pius XII.
 Dwyer was consecrated at Saint Thomas Aquinas Cathedral in Reno, Nevada, by Archbishop John Joseph Mitty on August 5, 1952.

 Archbishop of Portland

 Pope Paul VI appointed Dwyer as the fifth archbishop of Portland on December 9, 1966.
 Retiring on January 22, 1974, due to ill health, he died in Piedmont, California on March 24, 1976.

+A father of the Second Vatican Council, Dwyer was very disheartened with the 1970 English translation of the Roman Missal by the International Commission on English in the Liturgy and the departure of Latin from the liturgy in the new Mass that was implemented after the council.